 There are several ways to view the data about attribution decisions in your account:

 - For aggregated attribution stats, use Singular reporting.
-Whether you run reports in the Singular web app or through the Singular API, you can include metrics such as installs and re-engagements to see the aggregated attribution data per partner network, app, campaign, etc. See the Reports FAQ for all the information you need.
+Whether you run reports in the Singular platform or through the Singular API, you can include metrics such as installs and re-engagements to see the aggregated attribution data per partner network, app, campaign, etc. See the Reports FAQ for all the information you need.

 You can also set up Singular to send you postbacks in real time when an attribution decision is made.
 See Configuring Internal BI Postbacks for details.